khoih-prog/AsyncWebServer_Teensy41/README.md

 request->send(200, textPlainStr, cStr);
 ```

 The required additional HEAP is also about **2 times of the CString size** because of `unnecessary copies` of the CString in HEAP.
-Avoid this `unefficient` way.
+Avoid this `inefficient` way.

 3. To use `CString` without copying while sending.
 Use function